arunislive/chatbot-rust/README.md

-this isnt working idk why but i am still working on it on my free times made it look forntend orientedly good as well
+this isnt working idk why but i am still working on it on my free times//

+made it look forntend orientedly good as well